Skip to content

 In-house Employment Projection

-First, employment by industry for British Columbia (BC) is forecast using an in-house model.
-The model uses several different time series forecasting techniques and adjustments to reflect stakeholder consultations or specific industry research.
-Forecasts from other ministries are also incorporated, such as teachers’ employment based on student enrollment forecasts, energy sector output and employment from energy production forecasts.
-Assumptions about major infrastructure projects are aligned with the assumptions used by the BuildForce Canada BC Advisory Committee.
+First, employment by industry for B.C. is forecast using an in-house model.
+The model uses several different time series forecasting techniques and adjustments to reflect historical employment trends, stakeholder consultations or specific industry research.
+Forecasts from other ministries are also incorporated, such as teachers’ employment based on student enrollment forecasts and energy sector employment from energy production forecasts.
+Assumptions about major infrastructure projects are aligned with the assumptions used by the BuildForce Canada B.C.
+Advisory Committee.

 Stokes Employment Projection

-Next, historic productivity is estimated by dividing industry-specific GDP by employment.
-Productivity by industry is then forecast.
-Applying the forecast productivity rates to the forecast GDP, a first-round estimate of employment for the 15 industries is obtained.
-The employment forecast is then further split into 59 detailed industries based on trend productivity growth assumptions.
+Next, historical productivity is estimated by dividing industry-specific GDP by employment and the productivity by industry forecast follows.
+Applying the forecast productivity rates to the forecast GDP, a first-round estimate of employment for the 15 major industries is obtained.
+The employment forecast is then further split into 64 detailed industries based on trend productivity growth assumptions.
+The original forecasts from the Stokes model are then calibrated to reflect the views of the internal forecast from the in-house model.

 The results are as follows:

-• Number of employed for 59 custom industries (2, 3 or 4-digits by 2012 NAICS), seven regions and BC, by year (available here, see Employment by Industry for BC and Regions) (A).
+• Number of employed for 64 custom industries (2, 3 or 4-digits by NAICS 2017), seven regions and B.C., by year (available here, see Employment by Industry for B.C. and Regions) (A).

 Employment and Job Openings Due to Expansion by Occupations

-Finally, the share of employment of each of the 500 4-digit NOCs within each of the 59 industries is estimated using a custom request to Statistics Canada’s 2016 Census.
-For most occupations, the share of occupation by industry is assumed to be constant and equal to the 2016 share over the projection period.
-For a limited number of occupations, the projections are adjusted manually based on existing administrative data and studies.
+Finally, the share of employment of each of the 512 5-digit NOCs within each of the 64 industries is estimated using custom data from the Statistics Canada’s 2021 Census.
+For most occupations, the share of occupation by industry is assumed to be constant and equal to the 2021 share over the projection period.
+For a limited number of occupations, the projections are adjusted manually based on existing administrative and survey data and studies.
 The results are as follows:

 Replacement Demand